AUSTRIA

 Made by JUNG

-1867 Yataghan in shortened condition
+1867 Yataghan shortened

 Close up of right hilt, showing the sight on the top of the muzzle ring and 5 rivet grips with external spring.
 Ricasso has GF stamp on it.
 Unit marks on crossguard